-COLLEGE VISITATIONS, JOB SHADOWING VISITS, AND VOCATIONAL PLACEMENT VISITS
+COLLEGE VISITATIONS, JOB SHADOWING VISITS, AND VOCATIONAL PLACEMENT VISITS.

 For purposes of definition, a college visit includes two-year and four-year colleges and training institutions in areas such as business, modeling, cosmetology, etc. Job shadowing refers to visiting an adult workplace in a career interest area while under the tutelage/supervision of an adult at the work site.
-Vocational visits refer to visits to Pioneer Career and Technology Center or related Tech Prep sites for purposes of future placement in programs at those sites.
+Vocational visits refer to visits to Pioneer Career and Technology center or related Tech Prep sites for purposes of future placement in programs at those sites.

-- 1. Juniors and seniors only are permitted on college visits; any student in grades 9-12 is permitted to take a job shadowing visit.
-Vocational visits will be arranged as needed by the counselors. - 2.
-A limit of two college visits and two job shadowing days per year is allowed.
-A record of these days will be kept in the attendance office. - 3.
-A note from the student's parents should be in the attendance office two days prior to the scheduled visit. - 4.
-School work assigned during these absences is due on the day of return. - 5.
-ANY EXCEPTIONS TO THIS POLICY MUST BE APPROVED BY THE BUILDING PRINCIPAL.
+- Juniors and seniors only are permitted on college visits; any student in grades 9-12 is permitted to take a job shadowing visit.
+Vocational visits will be arranged as needed by the counselors. - A limit of two college visits and two job shadowing days per year is allowed.
+A record of these days will be kept in the attendance office and students are required to submit documentation from the college or university of their visit. - A note from the student's parents should be in the attendance office two days prior to the scheduled visit. - School work assigned during these absences is due on the day of return. - ANY EXCEPTIONS TO THIS POLICY MUST BE APPROVED BY THE BUILDING PRINCIPAL.
 EVERY EFFORT SHOULD BE MADE TO REQUEST THE EXCEPTION IN ADVANCE OF THE ABSENCE.